mrkondratyev/Piastra/README.md

 - Special-relativistic hydrodynamics (rHD)
 - Ideal Magnetohydrodynamics (MHD)
 - Special-relativistic Magnetohydrodynamics (rMHD)
-- Thermal diffusion (explicit and RKL2 super time-stepping)
+- Thermal diffusion (via explicit and RKL2 super time-stepping)

 within a **finite-volume framework**.
 The code is written in **Python** with extensive use of **NumPy**, and includes tools for visualization with **matplotlib**.